Cucumber Is An Anti-Inflammatory Food That Reduces Gout Attacks

-The cucumber is a type of melon and comes from the same family as watermelon, zucchini and other squash.
-It is cylindrical in shape with lengths of approximately 6 to 9 inches.
+The cucumber is a type of melon and comes from the same family as watermelon, zucchini and squashes.
+It is cylindrical in shape and 6 to 9 inches long.

-Its skin is very similar to watermelon, ranges from green to white.
+The skin is very similar to watermelon, and ranges from green to white.
 Inside, the flesh is pale green and very juicy.

-The cucumber is a tropical plant but is also easily available in most part of the world.
-However, in some cultures, cucumber is more often used to make pickles, of which most of its nutrients would have been lost.
+Originally a tropical plant cucumber is widely available in most part of the world.
+In some cultures, cucumber is more often used to make pickles, of which most of its nutrients would have been lost.

 Cucumber has an impressive amount of water (about 96%) that is naturally distilled, which makes it superior to ordinary water.
 Its skin contains a high percentage of vitamin A, so should not be peeled off.